paul-hammant/tbd/content/continuous-integration/index.md

 Thus, the intention of CI, as defined, was pretty much exactly the same as Trunk Based Development, that emerged elsewhere.
-Trunk Based Development did not say anything about Continuous Integration daemons directly or indirectly, but there is an overlap today the safety net around the branching model is greatly valued.
+Trunk Based Development did not say anything about Continuous Integration daemons directly or indirectly, but there is an overlap today - the safety net around a mere branching model (and a bunch of techniques) is greatly valued.

 ## CI daemons performing verifications